abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ## Composition

-The most important requirement for a structure to be called a category is that _two morphisms can make a third_, or in other words, that morphisms are _composable_ --- given two successive arrows with appropriate type signatures, we can make a third one (in set theory, it is equivalent to the consecutive application of the first two).
+The most important requirement for a structure to be called a category is that _two morphisms can make a third_, or in other words, that morphisms are _composable_.

+Given three objects and two successive arrows with between them, we can make a third arrow (in set theory, it is equivalent to the consecutive application of the first two).

 ![Composition of morphisms](../02_category/composition.svg)

-Formally, this requirement says that there should exist an _operation_, usually denoted with the symbol $•$ such that for each pair of morphisms $g: A \to B$ and $f: B \to C$, there exists a morphism $(f • g): A \to C$.
+Formally, this requirement says that there should exist an _operation_, usually denoted with the symbol $\circ$ such that for each pair of morphisms $g: A \to B$ and $f: B \to C$, there exists a morphism $(f \circ g): A \to C$.

 ![Composition of morphisms in the context of additional morphism](../02_category/composition_arrows.svg)

-This is the most important part of the definition.
 If you remember, in set theory, we picked functions, as opposed to the other types of relations because they are composable.
 Here we just invent the concept of a morphism and define it to be composable (in the same way as we invented the (co)products and later the empty and singleton set).
 Let's see where this definition gets us.

-**NB:** Note, that functional composition is read from right to left. e.g. applying $g$ and then applying $f$ is written $f • g$ and not the other way around.
+**NB:** Note, that functional composition is read from right to left. e.g. applying $g$ and then applying $f$ is written $f \circ g$ and not the other way around.
 (You can think of it as a shortcut to $f(g(a))$).
-Some may find it useful to pronounce "•" as "after", e.g. $f \;\text{after}\; $g.
+Some may find it useful to pronounce "\circ" as "after", e.g. $f \;\text{after}\; $g.

 ## The law of identity